|Distance||100 miles (162 km)|

 Departure train station: Trains from Birmingham to London depart from one of three stations, Birmingham New Street, Birmingham Moor Street and Birmingham Snow Hill.
 All three are in the city centre with Birmingham New Street being part of the Bullring Shopping Centre complex.
 They all form part of Birmingham's transport network of local, regional and intercity trains, local and long-distance buses and the Birmingham Metro, a light railway system.
 While facilities vary at the stations they all have car parking, taxi ranks, wifi, toilets, passenger lounges, shops and cafes.

 Arrival train station: Trains travelling to London from Birmingham arrive at either London Marylebone or London Euston stations depending on the operator.
 While Euston is one of London's busiest stations, London Marylebone is quieter and with a smaller range of facilities.
 Both stations are part of the London Underground Network as well as having bus stops and taxi ranks.
 Neither station has a car park.
 Station facilities include wifi, toilets, shops and cafes.

-When departing from Birmingham, you have various train station options to start your trip from including Birmingham New Street and Birmingham Moor Street.
-When arriving in London, you can end your journey in train stations like London Victoria, London Euston and London Kings Cross.
+Some of the Birmingham train stations to London you can start your journey from include Birmingham New Street and Birmingham Moor Street.
+Similarly, some of the arrival train stations in London include London Victoria, London Euston and London Kings Cross.

 Here are some other resources that might have the information you need